1.10†††† ENGINEER RELATIONS

 The designated project administrator shall be a full‑time public employee.
 A portion of their duties includes the responsibility of being thoroughly knowledgeable of day‑to‑day operations of both contractors and consultants providing the construction inspection/engineering services.† Knowledge of day‑to‑day operations is construed to mean:

 n Knowledge of current project status

 n Awareness of qualifications, assignments, on‑the‑job performance, etc. of consultant's project staff

 n Involvement in decisions relative to conditions which require change orders or supplemental agreements

 n Involvement in authorization of progress payments, even if consultant furnishes measurements or computation of quantities

 n Making periodic inspections, visits, or on‑site reviews of project.† Frequency is dependent upon magnitude and complexity of the project.

 The person responsible for administering a contract for inspection services shall evaluate the consultantís performance by completing an evaluation form in accordance with PPM 300.12.† The evaluation forms and instructions can be obtained from the

-Departmentís consultant contract coordinator in the Office of Design.
+Departmentís consultant contract coordinator in the Project Management Office.
 The completed evaluations are submitted to the consultant contract coordinator.